 Stephanie’s Health Issues That Stop Her From Living Her Fullest

-For most people, their love of food runs deeper than simply fulfilling caloric needs or satisfying taste buds—Stephanie Jean included.
-She developed a love for food and cooking at a very young age, having vivid memories cooking up a storm in the kitchen while watching cooking shows and dreaming of working in the culinary field.
+For most people, their love of food runs deeper than simply fulfilling caloric needs or satisfying taste buds—Stephanie included.
+She developed a love for food and cooking at a very young age, having vivid memories of cooking up a storm in the kitchen while watching cooking shows and dreaming of working in the culinary field.

 Across her 20s, Stephanie tried everything from vegetarian and veganism, to low-carb and keto with little success.
-She was first introduced to low-carb as a method to manage her second pregnancy and weight gain, and despite using keto on and off afterwards, it never stuck as she found it unsustainable and it led to periods of binging and an unhealthy mindset.
+She was first introduced to low-carb as a method to manage her second pregnancy and weight gain.
+Despite using keto on and off, it never stuck as she found it unsustainable, leading to periods of binging and an unhealthy mindset.

-Stephanie’s goal is to create and modify recipes (like this Southern fried pork chops recipe) so that they aren’t just “good for being paleo,” but so good they don’t seem too modified.
+Stephanie’s goal is to create and modify recipes like this southern fried pork chops recipe so that they aren’t just “good for being paleo,” but so good that they don’t seem too modified.

-To follow Stephanie along on her journey, be sure to follow her in Instagram @fromweightstoplates or check out her website at www.fromweightstoplates.com.
+To follow Stephanie along on her journey, be sure to follow her on Instagram @simplystephaniejean.